“What wine pairs with beets” is a question that stumps many of us who loves this polarizing veg. Let’s explore some options!

 I love beets.
 A lot.

 I want to take a moment to thank my friend Liz for convincing me to try them.
-Back in my biz travel days Liz was my favorite road warrior.
-And, she does love a good beet dish.
+Liz, my favorite road warrior back in my biz travel days, loves a good beet dish.
 I was young and naive (it was only about four years ago, but drama helps the story, right?); I didn’t think the red veg had any place in my meal.
 Then, one day at a restaurant in Columbus, Ohio she got so excited about the beet salad on the menu I decided to give it a go.
 I have never looked back.

 In my ‘hood beet season runs late spring through winter.